vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 #### International

-All aircraft pushing from the International apron shall be given a tail facing instruction, and *may* be given a start location.
+All aircraft pushing from the International apron shall be given a tail direction instruction, and *may* be given a start location.

 !!! example "International Apron: Push and Start"
-    **Auckland Ground**: *"ANZ26, cleared push and start with the tail facing North"*
+    **Auckland Ground**: *"ANZ26, push and start approved, tail North"*

 !!! info
     The start instruction is only utilised in the real-world to ensure that the jet wash doesn't interfere with the aircraft stands on the opposite side of the taxiway.
 As this isn't an issue within the Simulator, it is up to Controller discretion.